iainhouston/iainhouston.github.io/_posts/2019-12-10-DrupalVM-for-BAPC.markdown

 *  `tmp` and `private_files`

-    These directories are created by Ansible tasks
+    These directories are created by Ansible in the project folder - i.e. a level above the Drupal docroot (where the `index.php` sits).
+Ansible does this in two circumstances.

-    1. As a side-effect of provisioning the devlopment server with `vagrant up` or `vagrant provision`.
+    1. On the devlopment server as a side-effect of provisioning with `vagrant up` or `vagrant provision`.

-    2. As a side-effect of provisioning the live production server with `ansible-playbook` (See [Run the provisioning playbook](#prodn_provision))
+    2. On the live production server as a side-effect of provisioning  with `ansible-playbook` (See [Run the provisioning playbook](#prodn_provision))

-    They are purely for use by a running Drupal system
+    These two directories are purely for use by a running Drupal system

 Development: